Request a Demo Search

 This image shows a nonprofit strategic planning template (described further in the text below).

 • Your organization’s mission statement.
 Your mission statement should dive into why your organization exists.
 What is it that you’re trying to accomplish?
 How are you different from other organizations?
-This statement should use precise language but non-finite verbs.
-This leaves it open for continuous improvement and development of your mission; it will never be complete but always be a work in progress.

 • Your primary goals and specific objectives within those goals.
-Identify priorities for the types of programs and services you’ll offer to support your goals, target audience for your services, target supporter audiences, advocacy and public policy aims and branding or marketing objectives.
+Identify priorities for the types of programs and services you’ll offer to support your goals, target audience for your services, target supporter audiences, advocacy and public policy aims, and branding or marketing objectives.

-• Who is responsible for each objective and what activities they will complete to work toward the objective.
+• Who is responsible for each objective, and what activities they will complete to work toward the objective.
 You’ll assign each team member a clear role in the process and outline the tasks they will complete that support your overarching goals.

 Let’s take a closer look at how to develop each aspect of your strategic plan.

-5 steps of strategic planning for nonprofits
+6 steps of strategic planning for nonprofits

 Use these steps to launch the strategic planning process: